rollup/rollup/docs/05-plugin-development.md

 ☢️ These context utility functions have been deprecated and may be removed in a future Rollup version.

 - `this.emitAsset(assetName: string, source: string) => string` - _**Use [`this.emitFile`](guide/en/#thisemitfileemittedfile-emittedchunk--emittedasset--string)**_ - Emits a custom file that is included in the build output, returning an `assetReferenceId` that can be used to reference the emitted file.
-You can defer setting the source if you provide it later via [`this.setAssetSource(assetReferenceId, source)`](guide/en/#thissetassetsourceassetreferenceid-string-source-string--buffer--void).
-A string or Buffer source must be set for each asset through either method or an error will be thrown on generate completion.
+You can defer setting the source if you provide it later via [`this.setAssetSource(assetReferenceId, source)`](guide/en/#thissetassetsourceassetreferenceid-string-source-string--uint8array--void).
+A string or `UInt8Array`/`Buffer` source must be set for each asset through either method or an error will be thrown on generate completion.

   Emitted assets will follow the [`output.assetFileNames`](guide/en/#outputassetfilenames) naming scheme.
 You can reference the URL of the file in any code returned by a [`load`](guide/en/#load) or [`transform`](guide/en/#transform) plugin hook via `import.meta.ROLLUP_ASSET_URL_assetReferenceId`.